tom54699/Tobicord/README.md

 ## Main Features

--   Setup CI/CD with GitHub Actions、Docker Hub and AWS CodeDeploy.
+-   Setup CI/CD with GitHub Actions, Docker Hub and AWS CodeDeploy.
 -   Member System
     -   User authentication with JWT.
     -   Automatically refresh access token with axios-interceptors.
     -   Redis is used to block attempts to refresh tokens by logged out users.
--   Build own chrome extension and push to Chrome Web Store.
+-   Build my own chrome extension and push it to the Chrome Web Store.
-    -   When the extension is activated, it can detect changes in the browser tabs at any time, retrieve tabs information, and send it to Redis.
+    -   When the extension is activated, it can detect changes in the browser tabs at any time, retrieve tabs information and send it to Redis.
--   Organize the tabs get from the extension.
+-   Organize the tabs from the extension.
     -   Users are able to create various organizations, spaces, and collections to classify, edit, and store different tabs.
 -   Invitation system and Permission System.
     -   User can invite other members to organization and owner can grant different permissions to members.